stehrn/twelve_factor/README.md

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE mood-app            latest              2fe60c820c21        3 minutes ago       103MB
 ```
-Note the size, its pretty big for such a simple app, we'll come back to that in a later post when looking at _disposability_
+Note the size, its pretty big for such a simple app, we'll come back to that when looking at _disposability_.

-Next run a container based on the new app image, give it the name `mood-app`, and publish its `8080` port so we can connect, and link it to the `mood-redis` container with alias `redis-cache` by setting the `spring.redis.host` env variable:
+Next run a container named `mood-app` based on the new app image, publish its 8080 port so we can connect externally, and set the redis host property to the network alias of the `mood-redis` container:
 ```cmd
 $ docker run --name mood-app --network mood-network -p 8080:8080 --env spring.redis.host=redis-cache -d mood-app:latest
 ```
-At this point, we have 2 containers running, and Spring Boot app container and a redis container, the app container is linked to redis container via the `cache` alias.

-Check new default mood not found message injected via `ENV` command is observed:
+At this point, we have 2 containers running, a stateless (Spring Boot) app container and a redis container acting as a backing service; check new default mood not found message injected via `ENV` command is observed:
 ```cmd
 $ curl http://localhost:8080/user/stehrn/mood
 {..., "user":"stehrn","mood":"default for docker"}
 ```

+TODO: improve above?

+TODO: this may be set from before?

+TODO: docker network inspect new-mood-network

 ## Port binding
 [Export services via port binding](https://12factor.net/port-binding)  (12 factor)